maythazinphyo1/Devops_gp1/use-cases/use-case-4.md

 ### Primary Actor

-HR Advisor
+Sale department manager

 ### Trigger

-A report request for population information of top 5 cities is sent to sale department.
+A report request for population information of top 10 cities is sent to sale department.

 ## MAIN SUCCESS SCENARIO

-1. The top 5 populated cities in the world.
+1. The top 10 populated cities in the world.
-   1. Sale department requests report about top 5 populated cities in the world.
+   1. Sale department requests report about top 10 populated cities in the world.
    2. HR advisor extracts required city information from city table and country table of world database.
-   3. HR advisor sorts the extracted data by population and limited by 5 to get top 5 populated cities in a city.
+   3. HR advisor sorts the extracted data by population and limited by 10 to get top 10 populated cities in a city.
    4. HR advisor provides the report to Sale Department.
-2. The top 5 populated cities in a continent.
+2. The top 10 populated cities in a continent.
-   1. Sale department requests report about top 5 populated cities in a continent.
+   1. Sale department requests report about top 10 populated cities in a continent.
    2. HR advisor extracts city information related with continent from the world database.
-   3. HR advisor sorts the extracted data by population and are limited by 5 to get top 5 populated cities in a continent.
+   3. HR advisor sorts the extracted data by population and are limited by 10 to get top 10 populated cities in a continent.
    4. HR advisor provides the report to Sale Department.
-3. The top 5 populated cities in a region.
+3. The top 10 populated cities in a region.
-   1. Sale department requests report about top 5 populated cities in a region.
+   1. Sale department requests report about top 10 populated cities in a region.
    2. HR advisor extracts city information  from the world database.
-   3. HR advisor sorts the extracted data by population and are limited by 5 to get top 5 populated cities in a region.
+   3. HR advisor sorts the extracted data by population and are limited by 10 to get top 10 populated cities in a region.
    4. HR advisor provides the report to Sale Department.
-4. The top 5 populated cities in a country.
+4. The top 10 populated cities in a country.
-   1. Sale department requests report about top 5 populated cities in a country.
+   1. Sale department requests report about top 10 populated cities in a country.
    2. HR advisor extracts city information related with country from the world database.
-   3. HR advisor sorts the extracted data by population in descending order and are limited by 5 to get top 5 populated cities in a country.
+   3. HR advisor sorts the extracted data by population in descending order and are limited by 10 to get top 10 populated cities in a country.
    4. HR advisor provides the report to Sale Department.
-5. The top 5 populated cities in a district.
+5. The top 10 populated cities in a district.
-   1. Sale department requests report about top 5 populated cities in a district.
+   1. Sale department requests report about top 10 populated cities in a district.
    2. HR advisor extracts city information related with district from the world database.
-   3. HR advisor sorts the extracted data by population in descending order and are limited by 5 to get top 5 populated cities in a district.
+   3. HR advisor sorts the extracted data by population in descending order and are limited by 10 to get top 10 populated cities in a district.
    4. HR advisor provides the report to Sale Department.